kieranelby/KingOfTheEtherThrone/README.md

 # King of the Ether Throne
-An Ethereum app, living on the blockchain, that will make you a King, grant you riches, and immortalize your name.
+An Ethereum app (aka contract), living on the blockchain, that will make you a King, grant you riches, and immortalize your name.

 ## How to Play

 The Ether Throne awaits you on the blockchain.
-It can be yours for a price - here are the rules:
+It can be yours for a price - here are the rules as enforced by the contract:

 - Let's say (for example) the current claim price for the throne is 10 ETHER.
 - You like the sound of being King, so you send 10 ETHER to the contract.